 Designed using a modern psychometric approach to facilitate use in patient care.

 This 12-item scale measures arm function.
-Items ask about putting on clothes, holding a phone, using hand and fingers, reaching, etc.
+Items ask about putting on clothes, holding a phone, using hand and fingers, and reaching.

 This 15-item scale measures how the arm feels.
 Items ask about pain, numbness, pressure, feeling tired, etc.

-This 12-item scale measures how the patient feels.
+This 12-item scale measures the impact of arm lymphedema on how patients feel.
 Items ask how often they felt hopeless, depressed, fed-up, unattractive, frustrated, etc.

-This 9-item scale measures the patient’s experience of care in terms of satisfaction with the information they received about arm lymphaedema, such as how lymphedema is treated, how to avoid infections, how lymphedema can feel, etc.
+This 9-item scale measures the patient’s experience of care in terms of satisfaction with the information they received about arm lymphedema, such as how lymphedema is treated, how to avoid infections, and how lymphedema can feel.

 This 10-item scale measures satisfaction with the use of an arm sleeve for lymphedema.
 Items ask how the arm sleeve fit, how helpful it was in reducing swelling, how easy it was to put on, how comfortable it was to wear, etc.